khanrabby/chaldal-assignment/README.md

 You must have node installed in your system.
 ```

-### To run the project , you need go through following steps.
+### To run the project , you need to go through following steps.

 ```
 1. Clone the repository.